Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 #### `docker run --privileged`

 The `docker run --privileged` command is not supported in the runtime.
 There is no natural or easy way to grant the VM access to all of the host devices that this command would need to be complete.

+`--privileged` can still be used with `runc` containers and inter-mixed with with running `cc-runtime` containers, thus still enabling use of `--privileged` when necessary.

 ### Other